 >> find everything in the Patagonia Packing list!

-Consider: In February I used to trek with thermal shirt and long pants all the time – when it rained i kept walking (believe me you will not melt and also not get sick as long as you are moving – only use the rain jacket when you are in the camp or make a stop).
+Consider: In February I used to trek with thermal shirt and long pants all the time – when it rained i kept walking (during summer season I recommend bringing a good rain jacket as well as a fleece jacket for the camps).
 Furthermore I had two of each, this means: walking clothes and dry clothes for the camps – i never mixed it to have always a set of dry clothes in my bag.

 When I have been on the trek I saw different kind of strategies – basically it's very individual what to take for a multi-day hike.
 As I planed for 9 full days my main focus was to pack as light as possible because food will be the heaviest part in your backpack in that case.